wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 Open a web browser and navigate to the Grafana dashboard for your wis2box instance by going to `http://<your-host>:3000`.

-Click on dashboards in the left-hand menu and select the "wis2downloader" dashboard.
+Click on dashboards in the left-hand menu, and then select the **wis2downloader dashboard**.

 You should see the following dashboard: